alephium/www/src/content/news/welcome-to-alephium-alph-c8b3133d9828/index.md

 ---
 date: 2022-08-08T13:20:13.095000Z
-description: Here’s all the information you need to get started with Alephium !
-And if that’s not enough, check our website or come talk to us on…
+description: "🚀 Welcome to Alephium (ALPH)!
+Here's all the information you need to get started with Alephium, and if that's not enough, check our website or come talk to us on Discord, Telegram, or Reddit!"
-spotlight: false
+seoDescription: "Welcome to Alephium ALPH - get started information and community resources.
+Discord, Telegram, Reddit community channels and getting started guide."
 featuredImage: image_d51d7c42be.jpeg
 title: 🚀 Welcome to Alephium (ALPH)
 ---